cant89/gianni-accordion-js/README.md

   trigger: "[data-accordion-element-trigger]",
   content: "[data-accordion-element-content]",
   // collapsedHeight: '135px' -> maybe you have only one accordion and the content is partial visible
-  // selectedClass: 'my-custom-open-class' -> by default is 'open' });
+  // selectedClass: 'my-custom-selected-class' -> by default is 'selected'
+  // openAtLandingIndex: 2 -> set 3rd element open at landing
+});
 ```